The Local Offer at Meopham Community Academy

 - guidance for pupils and parents.

-The Pupil Support Team is made up of six members of staff.
+The Pupil Support Team is made up of five key members of staff.
 Each have different roles and responsibilities as part of the support team as follows:

 - Mrs J Ring - Behaviour mentor